Theory of weights in p-adic cohomology: Introduction

 \subsection{Notation and convention}

 Throughout this paper, $\V$ is a complete discrete valuation ring with mixed characteristic $(0,p)$, $K$ is its field of fractions, $k$ is its residue field which is assumed to be perfect.
+We suppose that there exists a lifting of the Frobenius of $k$ to $\V$.
 In principle, we denote formal schemes by using script fonts (e.g.\ $\X$), and the special fiber is denoted by the corresponding capital letter (e.g.\ $X$).
 A $k$-variety is a separated scheme of finite type over $k$.
 We remark that without loss of generality, one could assume varieties over $k$ are reduced if needed.
-We often use $\star$ to abbreviate when it is obvious what should be put and do not want to introduce too much notation.
+We often use $\star$ to abbreviate when it is obvious what should be put and do not want to introduce too many notations.
 If there is no risk of confusion, we sometimes use $(-)$ by meaning respectively.
 For example ``$p^{(\prime)}\cong q^{(\prime)}$'' means ``$p\cong q$ (resp.\ $p'\cong q'$)''.

 In this paper, we consider one of the following situations: \begin{itemize} \item[(A)] Let $q= p ^s$ be a power of $p$, and fix a lifting $\sigma$ of the $s$-th Frobenius $F$ of $k$ to $\V$ and $K$. (\S\ref{firstsection})